 Disney packing list

 Stroller and car seat.
 We were going to be staying off property and knew we would need a car seat because we rented a car, so we brought our car seat from home.
-I checked it in this car seat travel bag.
+I checked it in this car seat travel bag (bought on Amazon).
 I would recommend writing your last name on the bag in Sharpie, because I saw 2 of the same bags with car seats come off the luggage belt.

 Diaper bag backpack.
 We love our travel backpack.
 We bought it when we went out to CA last year, and now it comes on trips with us everywhere.
 It fits everything we need plus has the little insulated pouch for stuff that needs to stay cold.
 This was key in the 80+ degree heat at Disney!